smcgivern/gitique/README.md

 PR diff comments and b) sometimes a range of commits have been added to be reviewed, and reviewing them one-by-one can be tedious.

+Gitique enables the files tab of a GitHub PR to be restricted to only a set of the most recent commits.
+By default, it chooses all commits since the last comment by a reviewer (anyone who's not the author).

 The gif below shows what happens with a [demo PR][demo-pr]: some changes were made, a reviewer made a comment, and the author added a commit.
 Choosing to view only the latest changes hides all changes in `.gitignore` (as the last commit didn't touch that file) and